Person Resurfacing A Pool, Concept Of Pool Resurfacing Options

 What Are the Different Pool Resurfacing Options Available?

-There are 10.6 million swimming pools in the United States, only 2.9 percent of these are commercial pools.
+There are 10.6 million swimming pools in the United States, and only 2.9 percent are commercial pools.
 The remaining pools are residential and are not always properly cared for.
 This means pool owners aren’t getting longevity out of them.

-In this article, we discuss why you should be considering your pool resurfacing options, the average cost to resurface a pool in Florida, and what to expect from a pool resurfacing before and after.
+In this “Pool Resurfacing Options, Cost & More” guide, we discuss why you should consider your pool resurfacing options, the average cost to resurface a pool in Florida, and what to expect from a pool resurfacing before and after.
+So, let us get started.
 Continue reading to learn how to take better care of your pool.

 Pool Resurfacing Advice

-Our pool resurfacing advice is to pay attention to the wear and tear of your pool.
-If you see staining, peeling, or leaking, it’s time for pool resurfacing.
-You can even update if you want a refreshed look for your pool.
+Our pool resurfacing advice is to pay attention to your pool’s wear and tear.
+If you see staining, peeling, or leaking, it’s time for resurfacing.
+You can also update if you want a refreshed new look for your inground swimming pool.

-Another one of our pool resurfacing tips is to hire a contractor.
-A professional knows how to resurface your pool so that it lasts as long as possible.
+Another of our pool resurfacing tips is to hire a contractor.
+A professional can resurface your pool to make it last as long as possible.

 Pool Resurfacing Options